SriSatyaKalyan/seleniumFrmwrk/README.md

 - [ ] All Cucumber commands
 - [ ] Most Selenium complex commands

 ### DevOps
+- [ ] @maintenance tags run once a weekend - exist in login.feature.
+There should be a certain order to these tests so they run in a specific order
 - [ ] Consistent Jenkins integration with Grafana Dashboards

 ### AI